Can a smartphone app tame ADHD symptoms in kids?

 Summary

-This study looks at whether a digital app called LUSHA can help children aged 7-12 with ADHD and their parents.
+This study looks at whether children with ADHD and their parents will actually use a digital app called LUSHA for three months.
 The app is designed as a game to motivate behavior change and improve parent-child interaction.
-Researchers will track how often families use the app over 3 months and check for any improvements in quality of life and behavior.
-The goal is to see if this non-drug approach is practical and helpful.
+Researchers will track how often families use the app and measure any changes in quality of life and family functioning.

 Disclaimer